averyiorio/ML-OPT-proj/README.md

 by OpenAI and Gymnasium to train and run a host of classical reinforcment learning benchmarks.

-To run the provided code, please follow the installation instructions provided by CleanRL https://github.com/vwxyzjn/cleanrl
+To run the provided code, please follow the installation instructions provided by CleanRL https://github.com/vwxyzjn/cleanrl Once the package requirements are met the python files can be run directly.